antonioribeiro/version/README.md

 );
 ```

-Or get the instance from the container
+Or to get an already instantiated Version object from the container:

 ``` php
 dd(